 Situated in the Department of Psychology at the University of Guelph, our research team uses unique methods to conduct applied research on non-suicidal self-injury (NSSI) and related mental health issues affecting youth and young adults.
 Central to our work is the use of the Internet as a research platform and outreach tool.
 Major goals of our research program include: a) understanding the scope, nature, and impact of online NSSI activity and communication; b) understanding and fostering NSSI recovery; c) developing novel ways to reach and help those who presently struggle with NSSI; and d) enhancing mental health literacy, resilience and wellbeing among youth and emerging adults.

-The SiM-Health Lab welcomes two new graduate students to our team: Jenny Gomez & Veesta Mavandavi.
+- The SiM-Health Lab welcomes two new graduate students to our team: Therese Kenny and Tyler Pritchard.

-The SiM-Health Lab welcomes two new honours students to our team: Brianne Gayfer & Aaron Vieira
+The SiM-Health Lab welcomes one new honours student to our team: Kristen Whitfield

 We are currently NOT accepting applications for undergraduate research positions.
-Please feel free to check back later this fall or early in the new year if you would like to join our team.
+Please feel free to check back later or contact Dr. Lewis directly if you would like to join our team in the future.

 Dr. Lewis is accepting at least 1 graduate student for Fall 2018.